tejvi-m/minErrorRateClassifier/README.md

 Add the relevant column names to the list `features` in the `binClassifier.py`.
 Assign the split values to `split1` and `split2` in `binClassifier.py`.

-On running `binClassifier.py`, the dataset is shuffled and sampled 100 times. the mean, minimum and maximum accuracies are printed(classwise and overall).
+On running `binClassifier.py`, the dataset is shuffled and sampled 100 times.
+The mean, minimum and maximum accuracies are printed(classwise and overall).

 ## Mathematical Background ##